alexflint/go-arg/README.md

 Workers: 4
 ```

-You can provide multiple values using the CSV (RFC 4180) format:
+You can provide multiple values in environment variables using commas:

 ```go
 var args struct {